-The Centers for Excellence benchmark set fourth by The Society for Obstetric Anesthesia and Perinatology (SOAP) sets a target general anesthesia rate of less than 5% for all cesarean deliveries due to higher rates of fetal and maternal complications associated with potentially avoidable general anesthesia.
+The Centers for Excellence benchmark set forth by The Society for Obstetric Anesthesia and Perinatology (SOAP) sets a target general anesthesia rate of less than 5% for all cesarean deliveries due to higher rates of fetal and maternal complications associated with potentially avoidable general anesthesia.
 [9] As such, great emphasis has been placed on identifying maternal, fetal, and anesthetic factors associated with both general anesthesia for cesarean delivery and unsuccessful conversion of labor epidurals for use in cesarean delivery.
-Yet to this researcher's knowledge no data exists examining the association between LEP and the unsuccessful conversion of labor epidurals to anesthesia in cesarean deliveries.
+Yet to this researcher's knowledge, no data exists examining the association between LEP and the unsuccessful conversion of labor epidurals to anesthesia in cesarean deliveries.
 Therefore, this retrospective case control study will aim to examine the association between language preference (as a surrogate for LEP) and the unsuccessful conversion of labor epidurals to cesarean delivery anesthesia as defined by need for neuraxial replacement or conversion to general anesthesia across several academic centers.
 Identifying an association between LEP and failed epidural conversion in cesarean delivery is of paramount importance because it would identify a large subset of laboring patients who may be at higher risk to receive general anesthesia and experience the associated fetal and maternal complications.
-Moreover, this may justify systems based interventions including early targeted patient education, improved patient consent procedures, and more systematic and objective methods of assessing epidural function to identify patients with suboptimal epidurals early in their course
+Moreover, this may justify systems-based interventions, including early targeted patient education, improved patient consent procedures, and greater use of systematic and objective methods for assessing epidural function to identify patients with suboptimal epidurals early in their course.

 Methods:

-This study will be a retrospective observational analysis with the intent to show an association between limited English proficiency (LEP) in laboring patients with the failure to convert preexisting labor epidurals for use as the primary anesthetic in unplanned cesarean deliveries at both the Birth Center at UCSF Mission Bay and the Zuckerburg San Francisco General Hospital over the past 10 years.
+This study will be a retrospective observational analysis evaluating the association between limited English proficiency (LEP) in laboring patients with the failure to convert preexisting labor epidurals for use as the primary anesthetic in unplanned cesarean deliveries at both the Birth Center at UCSF Mission Bay and the Zuckerburg San Francisco General Hospital over the past 10 years.
 Data collection will occur via De-ID Caboodle Data Warehouse queries with the assistance of consultants.
-Due to the relatively rare occurrence of both epidural replacement and conversion to general anesthesia in this setting, a case-control format will be used.
-Cases and controls will be identified as those patients who have failed conversion of labor epidurals and those who successfully convert labor epidurals for cesarean delivery respectively from a predefined set of laboring patients who have pre-existing labor epidurals and undergo unplanned cesarean delivery.
+Due to the relatively rare occurrence of both epidural replacement and conversion to general anesthesia in this setting, a case-control study design will be used.
+Cases will be defined as patients who have failed conversion of labor epidurals and controls will be defined as those who successfully convert labor epidurals for cesarean delivery among laboring patients who have pre-existing labor epidurals and undergo unplanned cesarean delivery.

-The target population for this study consists of adult laboring in-patients who are undergoing unplanned cesarean delivery who have pre-existing labor epidurals for analgesia.
-The population accessible to me consists of the above patients who are cared for both the Birth Center at UCSF Mission Bay and the Zuckerburg San Francisco General Hospital over the past 10 years.
+The target population for this study consists of adult laboring patients who have been admitted to the hospital, are undergoing unplanned cesarean delivery, and have pre-existing labor epidurals for analgesia.
+The population accessible to me consists of the above patients who have been cared for both the Birth Center at UCSF Mission Bay and the Zuckerburg San Francisco General Hospital over the past 10 years.
+Laboring patients 18 years of age or greater who receive a labor epidural prior to the time of skin incision for an unscheduled cesarean delivery will be included in the study.
 Patients will be excluded if they are undergoing scheduled cesarean delivery, cesarean delivery of more than one fetus, or cesarean delivery for a non-viable fetus.
-If patients have relative or absolute contraindications to neuraxial replacement they will be excluded.
-Additionally patients who require conversion to general anesthesia for indications unrelated to epidural function such as aspiration/emesis, massive hemorrhage, and maternal hypoxia or respiratory failure will be excluded.
-Laboring patients 18 years of age or greater who receive a labor epidural prior to the time of skin incision for an unscheduled cesarean delivery will be included in the study.
+If patients have relative or absolute contraindications to neuraxial replacement they will also be excluded.
+Additionally, patients who require conversion to general anesthesia for indications unrelated to epidural function such as aspiration/emesis, massive hemorrhage, and maternal hypoxia or respiratory failure will be excluded.
 Specifying the inclusion/exclusion criteria for cases and controls in this way will allow for a more homogenous data set in which similarity between cases and controls is more easily maintained and covariates are more easily controlled for while still including patients from a population of particular interest in obstetric anesthesia.